 "Oh, ok, Thomas.
 I hear you good at math."

-"I'm good at everything:" "Like what?"
+"I'm good at everything."

+"Like what?"

 "Civics, geography, English."
+Thomas paused as though he could have cited more subjects.

 "You'll go far, son."

 "And I'll go deep."

 Frank laughed at the impudence of the eleven year old.

 "What sport you play?" he asked, thinking maybe the boy needed a little humility.
 But Thomas gave him a look so cold Frank was embarrassed.
 "I mean..."

 "I know what you mean.
 You shouldn't drink."

 "Got that right."

 A short silence followed while Thomas placed a folded blanket on top of a pillow.
 At the bedroom door he turned to Frank.
 "Were you in the war?"

 "I was."

 "Did you kill anybody?"

 "Had to."

 "How did it feel?"

 "Bad.
 Real bad."

 "That's good.
 That it made you feel bad.
 I'm glad."

 "How come?"

 "It means you're not a liar."

 "You are deep, Thomas."
 Frank smiled.
-"What you want to do when you grow up?"
+"What you want to be when you grow up?"

 Thomas opened the door.
-"Save the world," he said and left.
-Settling down into darkness shaped by the moon-lit edges of the window shades, Frank hoped sobriety, maintained so far without Lily, would not subject him to those same dreams.
+"A man," he said and left.

+Settling down into darkness shaped by the moonlit edges of the window shades, Frank hoped sobriety, maintained so far without Lily, would not subject him to those same dreams.
 But the mare always confined its pall to the night, never beating her hooves in daylight.
 The taste of scotch on the train; one beer hours later-he'd had no problem limiting himself.
 Sleep came fairly soon with only one image of fingered feet or was it toe-tipped hands.
-But after a few hours of dreamlessness, he woke to the sound of a click like the squeeze of a trigger from a gun minus ammo.
-Frank sat up.
-Nothing stirred.
+But after a few hours of dreamlessness, he woke to the sound of a click Nothing stirred.
 Then the outline of the small man, the one from the train, his wide-brimmed hat unmistakable in the frame of light at the window.
 Frank reached for the bedside lamp.
 Its glow revealed the same little sad-faced man in a light blue zoot suit.
 "Hey!
 Who the hell are you?
 What you want?"
 Frank rose from the bed and moved toward the figure.
 After three steps the zoot suit man disappeared.
 Frank went back to bed, thinking the sighting was not all that bad, compared to others he'd had.
-No guts, no dogs or birds eating the remains of his friends.
+No guts no dogs or birds eating the remains of his comrades.
 This one was comic, in a way.
 He had heard about those suits, but never saw anybody wearing one.
 If cartoon was the medium and manhood was the message he would have preferred a loincloth and some white paint artfully smeared on forehead and cheeks.
 Holding a spear, of course.
-But the zoot suiters chose another costume: wide shoulders, wide brimmed hats, watch chains, pants ballooned up from narrow cuffs beyond the waist to the chest.
-Dam N!
-He didn't want any Company.
-Unless Litwas trying to fellin something.
-The letter "She bedead," so she was pick, very sick and there was No Couldn't help and her bon wouldn't Well she must be withering away.
-Tarents dead one flung disease, another / stroke.
-Strike Salem or Noella Meither one was capable - assumery they'd be interested.
-Maybe that was White every body else he was close to At died othere.
-Maybenshife preserve for Cea Which was my fair perse She had been his original has bonds bility, his very first carring sulflen w/o or emotional profit.
-MAMA WAS PREGNANT WHEN WE WALKED OUT OF BANDERA COUNTY, TEXAS.
-THREE OR MAYBE FOUR FAMILIES HAD TRUCKS OR CARS AND LOADED ALL THEY COULD.
-BUT No body THEY COULDN'T LOAD THEIR LAND, THEIR CROPS, THEIR OR STOCK.
-IT WAS A LONG TIME BEFORE THE SMELL OF BURNED DOWN HOUSES DISAPPEARED.
-MOST FAMILIES, LIKE MINE, WALKED FOR MILES UNTIL MR. GARDENER CAME BACK FOR After Mr. Gardener TOOK US A DISTANCE AND THEN WE WALKED SOME MORE.
-MY SHOE SOLE FLAPPED UNTIL PAPA TIED IT UP WITH HIS OWN SHOE LACE.
-TALK ABOUT TIRED.
-TALK ABOUT HUNGRY.
-I HAVE EATEN TRASH IN JAIL, KOREA, HOSPITALS, AT TABLE AND FROM CERTAIN GARBAGE CANS.
-NOTHING, HOWEVER, COMPARES TO THE LEFT OVERS AT PANTRIES.
-WRITE ABOUT THAT, WHY DON'T YOU?
-I REMEMBER STANDING IN LINE AT CHURCH OF THE REDEEMER WAITING FOR A TIN PLATE OF behas what about that patch behind the shed, it needs tilling before in case it rains.
-Stuff to ple into his car, trading goods for speed.
-Mama cried but the booky she carried was more important than Kettles and canning Jars, bedding and She contented herself with a basket of clother sheld on what was left of her late.
-Papa carried a few tools in a Sack and his the reins of the horse he would never see again.
-CHURCH OF THE REDEEMER WAITING FOR A TIM PLATE OF DRY, HARD CHEESE ALREADY SHOWING GREEN, PICKLED PIGS' FEET-ITS VINEGAR SOAKING STALE BISCUITS.
+But the zoot suiters chose another costume: wide shoulders, wide brimmed hats, watch chains, pants ballooned up from narrow cuffs Near the bench where he sat (IN El rose garden.